ics-i-ask-center/qt5_aci/dsistudio_mrtrix3/REAME.md

 Singularity.dsi_mrtrix3 (dependencies for FreeSurfer installation):
 - Minor updates
 - R package installations are moved to the bottom in order to use GCC-8
+- Proj, GDAL, GEOS, and Curl are added